nikitadugar/test/README.md

 If you come accross a bug or have any feedback, please log it in our [issue-tracker](https://github.com/clouddrove/terraform-aws-acm/issues), or feel free to drop us an email at [hello@clouddrove.com](mailto:hello@clouddrove.com).

-If you have found it worth your time, go ahead and give us a positive rating on [our GitHub](https://github.com/clouddrove/terraform-aws-acm)!
+If you have found it worth your time, go ahead and give us a * on [our GitHub](https://github.com/clouddrove/terraform-aws-acm)!

 ## About us